 Who is eligible for the Nobel Prize in Chemistry?

 The candidates eligible for the Chemistry Prize are those nominated by qualified persons who have received an invitation from the Nobel Committee to submit names for consideration.
 No one can nominate himself or herself.

-Below is a brief description of the process involved in selecting the Nobel Laureates in Chemistry.
+Below is a brief description of the process involved in selecting the Nobel Prize laureates in Chemistry.

 September-October – Nomination forms are sent out.
-The Nobel Committee sends out confidential forms to around 3,000 people — selected professors at universities around the world, Nobel Laureates in Physics and Chemistry, and members of the Royal Swedish Academy of Sciences, among others.
+The Nobel Committee sends out confidential forms to around 3,000 people — selected professors at universities around the world, Nobel Prize laureates in physics and chemistry, and members of the Royal Swedish Academy of Sciences, among others.